This post is sponsored by Darden Restaurants, but all opinions are my own.

 The desserts were all delicious and I’d definitely get them all again, but of course I chose the pumpkin pie in a jar to recreate.
 You and I both need this in our lives.

 This Pumpkin Pie in a Jar recipe is where it’s at.
 It’s no bake, easy to make and super stinkin’ cute in a jar.
-I used the 8 oz/half pint size mason jars.
+I originally used the 8 oz/half pint size mason jars, but recently updated the photos with these great 9 oz cups.
+Either way, they are adorable.

 I did change it up a bit from the one we tasted at Red Lobster.
 To start, instead of an all graham-cracker crust, I decided to mix chopped graham cracker and gingersnaps for a little extra flavor.
 But of course, you could go with all chopped graham cracker or all gingersnap, if you prefer.